wtetsu/gaze/README.md

 - 🚀 Optimal parallel handling
   - See also: [Parallel handling](/doc/parallel.md)
   - <img src="doc/img/p04.png" width="300">
+- 💻 Multiplatform (macOS, Windows, Linux)

 ---

 Gaze was developed for supporting daily coding.

-Even though there are already many "update-and-run" type of tools, I would say Gaze is the best for quick coding because all the technical design decisions have been made for that purpose.
+While many "update-and-run" tools exist, Gaze stands out for its focus on rapid coding, thanks to its carefully considered technical design.

 # How to use Gaze